How would you reconcile the following two disparate claims? Here is the first:

 This is sort of obvious if you think about it from the perspective of someone trying to make predictions about the year 2000 in the year 1950 — back then the Cold War was at its apex, the United States had no interstate highway system, and the internet did not exist, so how could you make reliable predictions?
 What Great Unknowns lie between today and 2050 — is it robots, 3-D printing, or something else?

-But the more important lesson is that one of today’s Great Unknowns is the role that the environmental will have on development.
+But the more important lesson is that one of today’s Great Unknowns is the role that the environment will have on development.
 No prediction about the future is without some implicit prediction about humans’ relationship with the environment.

 So when we’re making predictions about poverty in 2050, the answer is not “X people will be poor.”
-The answer is just about always “it depends,” and in 2013 we know a lot depends on the environment.
+The answer is just about always “it depends,” and we know a lot depends on the environment.